networkdynamics/PolNeAR/README.md

 ## Automated Annotation by CoreNLP
-Automated annotations within directories named "corenlp" were produced by running the CoreNLP software [2], using the following annotators:
+Automated annotations within directories named "corenlp" were produced by running the CoreNLP software [2], using the following annotators: `tokenize`, `ssplit`, `pos`, `lemma`, `ner`, `parse`, and `dcoref`; and with the output format 'xml' chosen.
+The following was set in the properties file:
- - tokenize,
- - ssplit,
- - pos,
- - lemma,
- - ner,
- - parse, and
- - dcoref;

-and with the output format 'xml' chosen.

-The following was set in the properties file: ner.model = 'edu/stanford/nlp/models/ner/english.conll.4class.distsim.crf.ser.gz'
+    ner.model = 'edu/stanford/nlp/models/ner/english.conll.4class.distsim.crf.ser.gz'

 ## Annotation Quality
 The quality of annotations was assessed using various agreement-based metrics.